 Terms and Conditions

-- Package includes consultant’s procedure fee, colonoscopy procedure, medical record & pre bowl preparation pack.
+- Package includes consultant’s procedure fee, colonoscopy procedure, medical record & pre bowel preparation pack.

-- In the event of any abnormality such as ulcer or polyp(s), there will be additional charges incurred for doctor’s procedure fees, polypectomy & histopathology (Estimated charges from RM1000 and above).
+- In the event of any abnormality such as ulcer or polyp(s), there will be additional charges incurred for doctor’s procedure fees, polypectomy & histopathology (Estimated charges from RM1,500 to RM3,000).

-- The above packages are for diagnostic purposes and does not include prescriptive treatment such as drugs, lab test, and other ancillary charges.
+- The above packages are for screening purposes and does not include prescriptive treatment such as drugs, lab test, and other ancillary charges.

-- All customers must consult the specialist at Beacon Hospital Health Screening Centre before the colonoscopy procedure.
+- All customers must consult the Medical Officer at Beacon Hospital Health Screening Centre before the colonoscopy procedure.

 - Beacon Hospital reserves all rights to amend the terms & conditions without prior notice.